-I got into all this kind of thing in the mid-80s when I was a young lecturer at Exeter University in Public International law.
-The very first case I was involved in was the case of a conscientious objector who refused to pay his tax insofar as it related to defence spending.
-The Revenue took it to court.
-Surprisingly, the County Court Judge gave me leave to appeal to the Court of Appeal.
+I first became involved in this kind of activity in the mid-1980s when I was a young lecturer in Public international law at Exeter University.
+The very first case I was involved in was that of Richard Hayter, a Devon farmer who withheld tax insofar as it related to defence spending.
+The Revenue took him to court.
+I was instructed as an expert on international law.
+Mr Hayter lost the case but, somewhat surprisingly, the County Court judge gave him permission to appeal to the Court of Appeal.
+The Court of Appeal dismissed the appeal on the grounds that there was not sufficient connection between the raising of revenue and the spending of it.

-For me there were two lessons from this.
-One was that people like this have looked to International Law as embodying higher values and that it could get to places and do things that domestic law couldn't.
-In the twenty five years since I have come to understand that we must be cautious about what the law in general, and International Law in particular, can achieve.

-There was another thing that I learned.
-We have to think very carefully about litigation, and especially about appealing.
-The Court of Appeal dismissed Richard's case in record time on the grounds that there was not sufficient connection between the raising of revenue and the spending of it for there to be any breach of the law.
-The case that really brought this home to me was the Hutchinson case.
-So let's be very realistic about litigation and adopt a strategic approach.
+For me there are two lessons from this.
+One is that people like Richard Hayter have looked to international law as embodying higher values than domestic law.
+Nonetheless, I have come to understand that we must be cautious about what the law in general, and international law in particular, can achieve.
+Secondly, we must think very carefully about using litigation, and especially about appealing, because unhelpful precedents can be created.
+The case that really brought this home to me was Hutchinson, where the Divisional Court upheld the judge's finding that Mrs Hutchinson did not have a lawful excuse for the damage she had caused at Aldermaston since the UK's possession of nuclear weapons was not contrary to customary international law.
+So let's be realistic about litigation and adopt a strategic approach.
 I think that that is reflected in this conference.

 Against that background I want to focus on the accountability of US bases.
-I have long had an interest in this but it came into focus as a result of the Jones and Miller trial in Bristol in September 2006.
-I was the instructing solicitor in that.
-These two were accused of committing criminal damage at RAF Fairford on the eve of the Iraq war.
-One of the joys of that trial was when we had the cross-examination of Squadron Leader Morris, who was the senior British officer at Fairford at the time.
-I said the senior British officer because he certainly wasn't the senior officer.
-This is just a snatch of the exchange:

-Squadron Leader Morris - the senior UK officer at RAF Fairford, March 2003
+I have long had an interest in this but it came into focus as a result of the Jones and Milling trial in Bristol in September 2006.
+I represented Paul Milling.
+The defendants were accused of committing criminal damage at RAF Fairford on the eve of the Iraq war.
+One of the joys of that trial was when we cross-examined Squadron Leader Morris, who had been the senior British officer at Fairford at the time.
+I said the senior British officer because he certainly wasn't the senior officer there.
+Here are some of his responses: Squadron Leader Morris - the senior UK officer at RAF Fairford, March 2003